Ascendiant Capital Puts Buy Rating on Nemaura Medical with $3.25 Price Target

 And that’s just for diabetics.
 If pre-diabetics are included, the market size more than triples.

-Based in Loughborough, England and founded in 2013, Nemaura Medical (NASDAQ: NMRD) is expected to launch SugarBEAT® in the UK this year.
-Launches in key markets across Europe and beyond are anticipated to quickly follow.
+Based in Loughborough, England and founded in 2013, Nemaura is set to launch SugarBEAT® in the EU following the company’s recent CE Mark approval.

-The clinical studies used were split between Type I and Type II diabetics, and results indicated a MARD (Mean Absolute Relative Difference) of 11.92% (with a lower figure denoting greater accuracy), using a single point finger stick calibration.
+The FDA submission is based on Clinical Studies which have already been successfully completed and which were split between Type I and Type II diabetics.
+The study results indicated a MARD (Mean Absolute Relative Difference) of 11.92% (with a lower figure denoting greater accuracy), using a single point finger stick calibration.

 What is SugarBEAT®?